scottamass/pokeyellow/README.md

 # pokemon yellow ultimate
 - added all staters to route 1
-- trade evos no happen at level 37
+- trade evos how happen with TRADE STONE
+- level 9 scyther added to v forrect